Rcubes/website/content/project/My-Thesis/index.markdown

 summary: This is What my Thesis Project will be about.
 tags:
-- Deep Learning
+- Civil Engineering
 - Finite Elements
-- Rayleigh - Ritz
+- Stiffness Method

 title: My Thesis
 url_code: ""